maxamel/SpringZKAuth/readme.md

   <img src="https://github.com/maxamel/SpringZKAuth/blob/master/diagram.png" />
 </p>

 Note that session ID changing is not described in the diagram, but it is explained further on.
+Also, the diagram shows a successful path of execution, while there could be a few other unsuccessful alternatives.

 # Features

 * Authentication using zero-knowledge password proof
-* Changing session IDs by publishing challenges to Kafka message broker
+* Continuous authentication by publishing challenges to Kafka message broker
-* Users are sent challenges on separate Kafka topics which are opened only for them and deleted upon session invalidation
+* 1000 users per Kafka topic (separate partitions)
+* Configurable session inactivity thresholds
+* A client-side console application to interact with the system
+* No login APIs, the user inputs the password once and all future authentication and validations happen behind the scenes

 # Prerequisites

-Java 8
+* Java 8 or above

-NodeJS
+* NodeJS 5.6.0 or above

-Kafka
+* Kafka 0.10.2.1 or above

-H2 database
+* H2 database

-Gradle
+* Gradle 4.3 or above

 # Installation

 Assuming you have the above programs installed, follow the below steps to install:

+From the command line install the following modules:
 ```javascript
 npm install big-integer
 npm install stack-lifo